Developer Constructed Sites:

 Ben Graf Trail Improvements

 The THPRD Board of Directors approved the Graf Meadows Trail Master Plan on January 14, 2013 and staff subsequently acquired the necessary land use and construction permits.
-Construction is anticipated to begin in Summer 2014 and be completed in Fall 2014.
+Construction completion is anticipated in Fall 2014.
 You can view the trail alignment under Document Center on the right side of this page.

 Please note: All plans are subject to change.
 If you have any questions or comments about this project please contact Nicole Paulsen at firstname.lastname@example.org or 503.629.6305.

 Westside Trail, Segment #18-Rock Creek Trail to Bronson Creek Trail

 THPRD held the first neighborhood meeting for Westside Trail Segment 18 on December 12, 2012.
 Staff presented the preliminary trail alignment to neighbors and answered questions.
 Based on site contstraints and neighborhood input Staff and consultants refined the alignment and presented the preferred master plan alignment to the THPRD Board of Directors.
 The board of directors approved the master plan on February 4, 2013.
 Staff will now begin working with governing agencies to obtain permits.
 You can view the approved master plan in the 'Document Center' on the right side of this page.